If you want to know what causes bench press shoulder pain, and how you can get rid of it, this page will show you what to do.

 The figure below is taken from a study looking at the difference in muscle activity between a shoulder width (the index fingers lined up with the acromion process, which is the bony bit on top of your shoulder) and wide (twice shoulder width) grip .

-Although there was an increase in muscle activity with the wide versus the narrow grip, the difference between the two is relatively small.
-It’s a difference that will diminish even further if you set your grip somewhere between the two extremes.
+Although there was an increase in muscle activity with the wide versus the narrow grip, the difference between the two grip widths is relatively small.
+It’s a difference that will diminish even further if you set your grip width somewhere between the two extremes.

-Here’s a good example of what your bench press should look like.
+Here’s a good example of what your bench press form should look like.

 There are certain exercises — upright rows, dips, flyes and anything that involves pressing or pulling behind your head — with a reputation for causing shoulder pain.